 Wednesdays: 10 a.m. to 1 p.m.

 Food distribution is limited to 1 visit per week.
 Diapers are limited to 1 distribution per month.

 For more information on the drive-thru process, see our rules and reminders here.
 The Center may delay or close the drive-thru in severe weather (including thunderstorms, high winds, heavy rain, etc.).
 Please keep an eye on our social media or the front page of our website for any last-minute updates.

 Neighborhood Food Distributions

 The Center and Food Bank of Lincoln are dedicated to serving everyone through this national emergency.
 To conserve resources and keep everyone safe, we are centralizing the Neighborhood Food distributions.
-Center distributions previously held at F Street Community Center, Fourth Presbyterian Church, Oak Lake Church, and The Bay are now served at the Center's facility at 3901 N. 27th Street during normal distribution hours: 10 a.m. to 1 p.m.
-Monday through Friday and 3 to 5 p.m. on Tuesdays.
+Center distributions previously held at F Street Community Center, Fourth Presbyterian Church, Oak Lake Church, and The Bay are now served at the Center's facility at 3901 N. 27th Street during normal distribution hours.
 We apologize for any inconvenience.

 If you cannot make it to the Center during our distribution hours, services are still available from other Food Bank partner organizations and the Food Bank itself.

 Please, donate here.
-Food insecurity doesn't go away during an emergency, and we have seen a marked increase in need as the economic effects of this pandemic ripple through our community.
-Many families, including more than 2,000 new ones, depend on the Center to have adequate food at home, and we will continue to serve our community as long as possible during this national emergency.
+Food insecurity doesn't go away during an emergency, and there was a 91% increase in need between the pandemic (March 2020 to March 2021) and the previous 12-month period.
+And the economic effects of this pandemic continue to ripple through our community.
+Many families, including more than 3,000 new ones, depend on the Center to have adequate food at home, and we will continue to serve our community as long as possible during this national emergency.

 At this time, we cannot accept donations of any household goods or clothing.
 We do not have the staff to process these items, no do we have a means of distributing them.
 If you have items to donate, consider contacting the People's City Mission Donation Center.